-CFPB official sues Trump administration over Mulvaney appointment
+Showdown over top post at key watchdog agency

 - Mulvaney and his team are not expecting a showdown at the agency Monday morning

-(CNN)Former Consumer Financial Protection Bureau Director Richard Cordray's hand-picked successor is suing President Donald Trump over his appointment of Mick Mulvaney to head the agency, court documents show.
+(CNN)A showdown over the leadership of a major consumer fraud protection agency was underway Monday morning, as both President Donald Trump's pick to lead the Consumer Financial Protection Bureau and the person tapped by its former director showed up to work.

-Lawyers for Leandra English, whom Cordray named the effective acting director when he resigned on Friday, filed the lawsuit in the US District Court for the District of Columbia seeking to halt the appointment of Mulvaney, who serves as head of the Office of Management and Budget and is also named in the lawsuit.
+Sunday night, lawyers for Leandra English, whom Richard Cordray named the effective acting director when he resigned on Friday, filed a lawsuit in the US District Court for the District of Columbia seeking to halt the appointment of Mick Mulvaney, who serves as head of the Office of Management and Budget and is also named in the lawsuit.

-English's move marks a stunning turn of events at the agency, which was created after the financial crisis to protect consumers and keep an eye on Wall Street.
+English's move marked a stunning turn of events at the agency, which was created after the financial crisis to protect consumers and keep an eye on Wall Street.
 While serving in Congress, Mulvaney voted in favor of killing the bureau, arguing it has too much power and issues unduly harsh regulations, and he has worked alongside Trump to roll back some of the agency's rules.

-In his exit letter, Cordray said the consumer agency's work is vital to the US economy, and proponents, such as Massachusetts Democratic Sen. Elizabeth Warren, say it plays a key role in preventing big business from preying on the little guy.
+Both Mulvaney and English were present at the CFBP Monday morning.
+Mulvaney was given full access to the CFPB director's office with "full cooperation" from its staff, a senior White House official told CNN, adding that the OMB director brought doughnuts for his new staff.
+English, according to a source familiar with the matter, also was present at the bureau Monday morning, but it was not immediately clear if she and Mulvaney interacted.
+Mulvaney's communications director tweeted a photo of his boss "hard at work" in his new position.

-English said in a statement Sunday: "The talented, dedicated, and hard-working staff of the CFPB spend every day standing up for consumers.
-As acting director, I am filing this suit to stand up for the CFPB."
+In a remarkable example of the power struggle and resulting confusion, English and Mulvaney issued dueling emails to staff Monday morning.
+English's was brief, offering appreciation "to all of you for your service."
+Mulvaney's email directly disputed English's, asking staff to disregard her instructions and to inform the agency's general counsel of any communications from her related to bureau duties.

 In their court filing, attorneys for English argue she is entitled to the position under the Dodd-Frank Wall Street reform law, which created the agency and says the deputy director becomes acting director when the agency's top spot is vacant.
 When Cordray resigned, he named English, then his chief of staff, as deputy director, establishing her as the bureau's acting director.

-But Trump named Mulvaney the head of the agency shortly after Cordray appointed English, signaling a potential showdown over who will take charge of the federal watchdog agency.
+But Trump named Mulvaney the head of the agency shortly after Cordray appointed English, signaling a showdown over who will take charge of the federal watchdog agency.

 "The President's attempt to install a White House official at the head of independent agency — while allowing that officer to simultaneously serve in the White House — is unprecedented," said English's lawyer, Deepak Gupta of the law firm Gupta Wessler, in the statement on Sunday.
 "The law is clear: Ms. English is acting director of the Consumer Financial Protection Bureau until the Senate confirms a new director."

-The White House defended their decision Sunday night despite English's court filing.
+The White House defended its decision Sunday night despite English's court filing.

 "The administration is aware of the suit filed this evening by Deputy Director English.
 However the law is clear: Director Mulvaney is the Acting Director of the CFPB," said White House press secretary Sarah Sanders in a statement.
 "Now that the CFPB's own General Counsel -- who was hired under Richard Cordray -- has notified the Bureau's leadership that she agrees with the Administration's and DOJ's reading of the law, there should be no question that Director Mulvaney is the Acting Director.
 It is unfortunate that Mr. Cordray decided to put his political ambition above the interests of consumers with this stunt."